Frequently Asked Questions

 Employee Relations also handles all immigration matters for our employees both locally and abroad and ensures employment compliance for international sites.
-The function facilitates the relationship with our Employee Assistance Vendor, which provides assistance to employees experiencing personal issues affecting their work performance.
-Of equal importance, the function is responsible for risk mitigation through ongoing training, communications, internal audits, and proactive adherence to federal, state and local laws and regulations, including oversight for University-wide Title IX compliance.
+The function facilitates the relationship with our Employee Assistance Program (EAP), a benefit that provides free, confidential assistance to employees experiencing personal issues affecting their work performance.
+The function is also responsible for risk mitigation through ongoing training, communications, internal audits, and proactive adherence to federal, state and local laws and regulations, including oversight for University-wide Title IX compliance.

 Where can I find the University's Policy against Discrimination and Harassment and Related Complaint Procedures (Policy # 704)?

-This policy can be found in the Employee Handbook, in the Human Resources Policy Manual on St. John’s Central, in the Student Handbook, and is also linked on the Employee Relations and Compliance page of the Human Resources Web site.
+This policy can be found in the Employee Handbook, in the Human Resources Policy Manual on MySJU, in the Student Handbook, and is also linked on the Employee Relations and Compliance page of the Human Resources Web site.